All About Braille

 As with learning anything new, it's always a plus to have a family member or friend learning braille along with you.
 By learning together, you can provide mutual moral support and make learning the braille alphabet an enjoyable activity.
 You can write notes to each other, check each other's progress, and celebrate together when you gain new skills.

 I'm not totally blind, but I can't see very well.
 Should I learn braille?

 The answer to this question depends upon your reasons for wanting to learn braille, which is always a personal choice.
 Some people have usable vision, but their eyes tire easily or become irritated or uncomfortable when reading for longer periods of time.

 Other individuals, depending upon their eye condition or conditions, can see better on some days than on others.
 During those times, these individuals can use braille as a backup or secondary system for reading and writing.

 If you have usable vision, consider having a low vision examination conducted by an ophthalmologist or optometrist who has a special qualification in low vision.
-A low vision examination can help you learn if low vision devices or non-optical devices, such as magnifiers, special lighting, or magnifying reading glasses can help you read or write more comfortably and efficiently.
+A low vision examination can help you learn if low vision optical devices, such as magnifiers or magnifying reading glasses, or non-optical devices, such as task lighting, absorptive lenses, or electronic video magnifiers, can help you read or write more comfortably and efficiently.

 After you've had a low vision examination and explored low vision optical and non-optical devices, you may still feel you could benefit from learning Alphabetic or Literary Braille.
 Again, the decision is yours to make.